Satellite-im/Warp/extensions/readme.md

 ## warp-pd-stretto

 Pocket Dimension implementation with [Stretto](https://github.com/al8n/stretto), a high performance thread-safe memory cache written in rust.
-This allows for in-memory caching.
+This allows for in-memory caching and should be used for development purpose.

 ## warp-pd-flatfile

 Flatfile implementation for Pocket Dimension to cache data to disk.

+## warp-fs-memory

+In-memory filesystem implementation. **This extension is designed for development purpose only and should not be used in production**

 ## warp-fs-storj